 Healing and Recovery

 After the dental implant placement, most patients are comfortable within a few days.
 However, it is important to note that – in most cases – a few months of healing time is required before the final restoration can be attached.
 During this time, your jawbone tissue will fuse to the surface of the implants – a process known as osseointegration.
-This will provide a strong foundation for your restoration later.
+This will provide a strong foundation for the dental crown later.
 You will visit our office for occasional follow-ups during this time to ensure that your healing is going smoothly.